Shared

 QBShared.ChangeVehicleExtra(vehicle, extra, enable)

-- The vehicle entityextra:
+* vehicle: `number` - The vehicle entity

-- The extra IDenable:
+* extra: `number` - The extra ID

-- Whether to enable/disable the extra
+* enable: `boolean` - Whether to enable/disable the extra

 Example Usage: